Apr4h/CobaltStrikeScan/README.md

 CobaltStrikeScan contains [GetInjectedThreads](https://github.com/Apr4h/GetInjectedThreads) as a submodule.
 Ensure you use `git clone --recursive https://github.com/Apr4h/CobaltStrikeScan.git` when cloning CobaltStrikeScan so that the submodule's code is also downloaded/cloned.

 ## Building the Solution
-Costura.Fody is configured to embed CobaltStrikeConfigParser.dll and GetInjectedThreads.dll in the compiled ConsoleUI.exe assembly.
-ConsoleUI.exe should then serve as a static, portable version of CobaltStrikeScan.
-For this to occur, ensure that the "Active Solution Platform" is set to x64 when building, and that the CobaltStrikeConfigParser and GetInjectedThreads projects are built before the ConsoleUI project is built, so that Costura.Fody can find the required DLLs to be embedded.
+Costura.Fody is configured to embed CommandLine.dll and libyara.NET.dll in the compiled CobaltStrikeScan.exe assembly.
+CobaltStrikeScan.exe should then serve as a static, portable version of CobaltStrikeScan.
+For this to occur, ensure that the "Active Solution Platform" is set to x64 when building.

 ## Acknowledgements
 This project is inspired by the following research / articles:
 - [SpecterOps - Defenders Think in Graphs Too](https://posts.specterops.io/defenders-think-in-graphs-too-part-1-572524c71e91)
 - [JPCert - Volatility Plugin for Detecting Cobalt Strike](https://blogs.jpcert.or.jp/en/2018/08/volatility-plugin-for-detecting-cobalt-strike-beacon.html)
 - [SentinelLabs - The Anatomy of an APT Attack and CobaltStrike Beacon’s Encoded Configuration](https://labs.sentinelone.com/the-anatomy-of-an-apt-attack-and-cobaltstrike-beacons-encoded-configuration)
+- Neo23x0's [Signature Base](https://github.com/Neo23x0/signature-base) for high-quality YARA signatures used to detect Cobalt Strike's encoded configuration block.

 ## Requirements
 - 64-bit Windows OS